KardanovIR/waves-book/sections/7-dApp-Examples-and-Recipes/7-5-best-practices.md

 ## Understand the difference between @Verifier and @Callable

-Some decentralized application developers make a mistake when designing their dApp by mistakenly saying that `@ Verifier` checks **incoming** transactions against the dApp's address.
+Some decentralized application developers make a mistake when designing their dApp by mistakenly saying that `@Verifier` checks **incoming** transactions against the dApp's address.
 For example, there are such scripts:

 ``` scala
 @Callable (i)